zowe/docs-site/docs/user-guide/use-certificates.md

 # Use certificates

-Now you can use the certificates for your next actions.
-The following certificates are supported by Zowe:
+Once your keystore and truststore are configured and you have a valid certificate connected, you can use the certificates to launch Zowe.
+The following certificates are supported by Zowe.
 - [PKCS12 certificates](#use-pkcs12-certificates)
 - [JCERACFKS certificates](#use-jceracfks-certificates)

 ## Use PKCS12 certificates